 Employers do not have to allow employees to use medical marijuana, and they can drug test an employee over concerns with workplace performance or safety.
 Ohio is not required to provide workers compensation to medical marijuana cardholder while marijuana remains a Schedule I narcotic on the federal level, nor are employers prohibited from maintaining zero-tolerance policies, as long as they are not discriminatory.

-Though dispensaries have not opened, banking is an issue for legal marijuana markets across the United States.
+Even though dispensaries have opened, banking is an issue for legal marijuana markets across the United States.
 As a result, the billion-dollar industry continues to run on predominantly cash, though sometimes debit card sales are also seen.

 - The Ohio Department of Commerce - responsible for the licensing and oversight of growers, product manufacturers (such as an edible producer), and testing laboratories.

 - The Ohio Board of Pharmacy - Cardholders, caregivers, and retail dispensary locations are all to be overseen by the Board of Pharmacy.
 Additionally, the Board of Pharmacy may approve other product forms (such as edibles, oils, topicals, etc…) as necessary.

 - The Ohio Board of Medicine - This administrative limb of the program will create and administer a licensing program for physicians.
 Additionally, the Board of Medicine will have the authority to add conditions if adequate therapeutic evidence exists.

 Until a cardholder has been registered in the state database, proving they are a valid medical cardholder in possession of marijuana, they are not protected from the penalties of current Ohio law.

 Purchase and Possession Limits▼